 Motos, also known as motodups (meaning moto driver), are small motorcycle taxis.
 They are a quick way of making short hops around towns and cities.
 Prices range from 2000r to US$1.50 or more, depending on the distance and the town; expect to pay more at night.
 In the past it was rare for prices to be agreed in advance, but with the increase in visitor numbers, a lot of drivers have got into the habit of overcharging.
 It’s probably best to negotiate up front, particularly in the major tourist centres, outside fancy hotels or at night.

 Be careful not to put your leg near the exhaust pipe of a moto (motorcycle taxi) after long journeys; many travellers have received nasty burns, which can take a long time to heal in the sticky weather, and often require antibiotics to recover.
+If you unwittingly acquire a 'Southeast Asian tattoo', we recommend immediately slathering it in zinc oxide, but toothpaste also works in an emergency.

 Outboards (pronounced ‘out-boor’) are the equivalent of Venice’s vaporetto, a sort of local river-bus or taxi.
 Found all over the country, they are small fibreglass boats with 15HP or 40HP engines, and can carry up to six people for local or longer trips.
 They rarely run to schedules, but locals wait patiently for them to fill up or you can charter the whole boat and take off.
 Another variation are the longtail rocket boats that connect small villages on the upper stretches of the Mekong.
 Rocket is the definitive word and their safety is questionable.

 Taxi hire in towns and cities is getting easier, but there are still very few metered taxis, with just a handful of operators in Phnom Penh.
 Guesthouses, hotels and travel agents can arrange cars for sightseeing in and around towns.
+Big online players such as Uber have now entered the market.